tundish/blathnaid/blathnaid/tale/chapters.rst

 Traffic
 -------

 The walls of the City lay before them, and the road led up to an enormous gate.

+[NARRATOR]_

-There was another line here.
+    There is another line here.
+Scores of carts stand by, piled up with all kinds of goods.
-Scores of carts stood by, piled up with all kinds of goods.
-There were angry voices as traders argued with guards and revenue men.
-Jack went on past.
-He gathered his few belongings from Morten's back, and hoisted them on his own.
+    There are angry voices as traders argue with Guards and revenue men.
+Jack goes on past.
+    He gathers his few belongings from Morten's back, and hoists them on his own.
-Then he aimed for a smaller door next to the main entry which seemed to be open to those on foot.
+    Then he aims for a smaller door next to the main entry which seems to be open to those on foot.

 The Postern
 -----------

-The smaller gate was flanked by two Guards, sternly on duty.
+The postern door was flanked by two Guards, sternly on duty.
 They held short, solid bills with evil-looking hooks at the end.
 One of the men stepped forward to take Morten's bridle.
 The other offered the point of his weapon and advised Jack he should explain himself or go back where he came.